schorschii/AutoGallery/README.md

 You can hide folders the common Unix way by adding a "." at the beginning of the folder name.
 The folder is still accessible!

 ### Videos with Chapters, Subtitles and Thumbnail
-Video subtitles and chapters are read from .vtt files.
+Video subtitles and chapters are read by Browsers from .vtt files.
 If you want to add such to a video, you need to create a folder with the same name as the video file (without file extension).
 Inside this folder, place your .vtt files with the following file name schema.
 - Subtitles: `subtitles.<LANGCODE>.vtt`, e.g. `subtitles.de.vtt`
 - Chapters: `chapters.<LANGCODE>.vtt`